50 Christmas Memories journal prompts

 Decking the Halls

 Decorating the tree is an event unto itself.
-It means recounting 40 years of memories as we nestle ornaments, both old and new, among the branches.
+It means recounting 40-plus years of memories as we nestle ornaments, both old and new, among the branches.
 No one—and I mean NO one—can place a single ornament anywhere till my husband sticks his ancient yarn Santa on the tree, front and center.

 After my stepmom passed away, I found boxes of my dad’s glass ornaments—ones I remember from my own childhood—in her apartment.
 Talk about a rush of memories!
 Faded and fragile, these treasured globes have found a new home in glass vases on our sideboard.